ConjurTech/slate/source/includes/api/_signatures.html.md

 # Signatures

-Ad a decentralised exchange, Switcheo does not use any sort of password or api key.
+As a decentralised exchange, Switcheo does not use any sort of password or api key.
 For every transactions, digital signatures are required as a form of authentication.

 ## Creating a signature
 Switcheo uses [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) for signatures.

+To create a signature, these two parameters are required:

+* A message that is hashed using [SHA-256](https://en.wikipedia.org/wiki/SHA-2).
+* The signer's private key.

 ```ReactJS
 export const sign = (hashedMsg, privateKey) => {